marcoscaceres/Locale-Preferences-API/proposal.md

 This document proposes an extension to HTML's `Navigator` interface to enable dynamic localization of content.
-The idea is to expose to script the language tags that represents the user's locale preferences (akin to the language tags that are normally sent with HTTP's `Accept-Languages` header).
+The idea is to expose to script the language tags that represents the user's locale preferences (akin to the language tags that are normally sent with HTTP's `Accept-Language` header).

 Also proposed is a "`languageschange`" event, so that scripts can be notified if the user changes the ordering of their preferred locales.